dhis2/dhis2-java-client/README.md

 ## Configuration

-A minimal, local configuration of `dhis2-java-client` looks like this, where the configuration parameters refer to the base URL, username and password for the DHIS 2 instance to connect to.
-Note that you should not include the `api` part in the base URL:
+A minimal configuration of `dhis2-java-client` where the configuration parameters refer to the base URL, username and password for the DHIS 2 instance to connect to can be specified like this.
+Note that you should not include the `api` part or a trailing `/` in the base URL:

 ```java
 Dhis2Config config = new Dhis2Config(